Averroes/nginx-php-fpm/README.md

 ### Lets Encrypt support
 This container includes support to easily manage lets encrypt certificates.
 Please see the [Lets Encrypt guide](https://github.com/Averroes/nginx-php-fpm/blob/master/docs/lets_encrypt.md) for more details.

-## Special Features
-Specify the ```EMAIL```  variables for this to work.
-They are used to set up git correctly and allow the following commands to work.

 ### Logging